-I thought that I would try a new meme: Wordless Wednesday!
+Hooray!
+It's time for, "Wordless Wednesday!"
 For this meme, the blogger simply shares an image without any words; however, because I believe in accessibility, I will provide a caption.
 That way my friends with low vision will be able to participate as well!
 Image: A black and white photo of my cat, Zeus.
 His name… Continue reading Wordless Wednesday: Zeus the Cat